 In comparison to the definitions of technical training and vocational education given above, general education is defined broadly as the process designed to enable one to develop the knowledge, skills and attitudes necessary for coping effectively with one's environments (Levin, 1997; UNESCO, 1989).
 General education is seen as one of the principal means available to foster a deeper and a more harmonious form of human development and, thereby, to reduce poverty, exclusion, ignorance, oppression and war (Delores, 1996).
-General education, therefore, is an essential component of TVE since it provides the foundation for the understanding of the theory and practice of the professions.
+General education for the understanding of the theory and practice of the professions.
 An effective general education base is seen as establishing a good foundation for effective TVE since it lays the foundation for people to understand the scientific principles relevant to the particular job or occupation (Bennell, et al., 1999; David, 1992).